Skip to main content

 Before using any custom configuration, attempt a traffic replay with defaults.
 The default standard configuration works in many cases so most users should skip ahead to the next step.

-However, if after performing a test run your application has a very low success rate, or displays other unusual behavior, reach out on the Speedscale Slack community or via email.
+However, if after performing a test run your application has a very low accuracy, or displays other unusual behavior, reach out on the Speedscale Slack community or via email.
 We will be happy to walk through your specific use case.
 The Speedscale team is working on a configuration UI but for now we're happier to do the work for you than to have you stumble through this complex topic.
 If you're feeling adventurous, you can jump over to transforms to learn more.